ChaofanTao/ChaofanTao.github.io/_pages/publications.md

 <p><b>Chaofan Tao</b>, Lin, Rui and Chen, Quan and Zhang, Zhaoyang and Luo, Ping and Wong, Ngai.
 FAT: Learning Low-Bitwidth Parametric Representation via Frequency-Aware Transformation
 <a href="https://arxiv.org/abs/2102.07444">[PDF]</a>,
 <a href="https://github.com/ChaofanTao/FAT_Quantization">[Code]</a>,

+<i>TL,DR: FAT is a quantization method that models the task of quantization via a representation transform and a standard quantizer.</i>
 </p>
 </div>